Exhibition Halls Dominated by Government Banners

 A Call to Redesign Strategies Around Technology-Driven Showcases

 "Is this Korea or the United States?
-It feels like the 'United States of Korea.'
+It feels like the 'United States of Korea.'"

-This was the lighthearted remark made by Jose Munoz, President and CEO of Hyundai Motor Company, to a reporter at the world's largest electronics and IT exhibition, CES 2026, which concluded on January 9 (local time).
-He was joking about how the venue was filled with Koreans and the constant sound of the Korean language.
+This was a joking remark made by Jose Munoz, President and CEO of Hyundai Motor Company, to a reporter at the scene of 'CES 2026,' the world's largest electronics and IT exhibition, which concluded on January 9 (local time).
+He was poking fun at the situation, as the area was filled with Koreans and Korean was being spoken everywhere.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.